-Last month we discussed the concept of large animal surgery on the farm.
+Last month we discussed the concept of livestock surgery on the farm.
 This month, let’s take a look at a few common on-farm surgical procedures.

 Horses, however, are different.
 Their blood vessels are larger, and for the safety of the animal as well as the surgeon, equines are castrated either under heavy sedation while the horse is standing, or under general anesthesia with the horse lying on the ground.

-For anyone having a farm animal castrated this spring, make sure your vet has a large, open, clean area to work.
-If you use a chute for cattle, make sure it’s well-lit and the animals are corralled for a period of time after the surgery to monitor for any excessive post-operative bleeding.
+For anyone planning on a farm animal castration this spring, make sure your vet can work in a large, open, clean area.
+If you use a chute for cattle, light it well and corral the animals for a period of time after the surgery to monitor for any excessive post-operative bleeding.

 Fixing a Cow’s Displaced Stomach, or LDA

-Once that’s done, the patient is stitched up.
-Depending on any other complicating factors and her health, she might receive IV fluids, oral fluids or, occasionally, an antibiotic.
-Very frequently, the patient walks away and within a few hours is munching hay, feeling much better that her digestive system is straightened out once again.
+Once that’s done, the patient gets stitched up.
+Depending on any other complicating factors and the animal’s health, it might receive IV fluids, oral fluids or, occasionally, an antibiotic.
+Very frequently, the patient walks away and within a few hours munches hay, feeling much better with a corrected digestive system.

-Next month, considering that breeding season is near, we’ll discuss the most common on-farm birthing-related surgery: the C-section.
+Next month, as breeding season draws to a close, we’ll discuss the most common on-farm birthing-related surgery: the C-section.